 401 Golden Shore, Suite 620

 Long Beach, CA 90802-4210

 Mr. Steve Relyea - Executive Vice Chancellor and Chief Financial Officer

 Dr. Loren J. Blanchard - Executive Vice Chancellor, Academic and Student Affairs

 Mr. Framroze Virjee - Executive Vice Chancellor, General Counsel

 Mr. Garrett P. Ashley - Vice Chancellor, University Relations and Advancement

-Mr. Andrew Jones – Interim Vice Chancellor, Human Resources
+Mr. Andrew Jones – Executive Vice Chancellor, Human Resources

 Mr. Larry Mandel - Vice Chancellor and Chief University Auditor